Publish and download artifacts in Azure Pipelines

 .artifactignore files use the identical file-globbing syntax of

-.gitignore to provide a version-controlled way to specify which files should not be added to a pipeline artifact.
+.gitignore (with very few limitations) to provide a version-controlled way to specify which files should not be added to a pipeline artifact.

 .artifactignore file, it is possible to omit the path from the task configuration, if you want to create a Pipeline Artifact containing everything in and under the working directory, minus all of the ignored files and folders.
 For example, to include only files in the artifact with a

 The above statement instructs the universal package task and the pipeline artifacts task to ignore all files except the ones with

 .artifactignore follows the same syntax as .gitignore with some minor limitations.
 The plus sign character

 + is not supported in URL paths as well as some of the builds semantic versioning metadata (